feisenyu/transformers_4573/docs/source/en/custom_models.md

 - `modeling.py`: Contains the code for `ResnetModel` and `ResnetModelForImageClassification`.
 This file can rely on relative imports to other files as long as they're in the same directory.

 > [!WARNING]
-> When copying a Transformers' model file, replace all relative imports at the top of the `modeling.py` file to import from Transformers instead.
+> When copying a Transformers' model file, replace all relative imports at the top of the `modeling.py` file to import from transformers_4573 instead.

 - `configuration.py`: Contains the code for `ResnetConfig`.
 - `__init__.py`: Can be empty, this file allows Python `resnet_model` to be used as a module.